National Center for Science Education: Activities and programs

-In 2012, the NCSE announced they would be engaged in efforts to keep climate change education, and global warming issues, safe from threats from special interests.
-They have developed a series of lessons addressing climate change misconceptions and offer teacher training through a Teacher Ambassador program.

-Media
+Leadership

+The NCSE is led by an executive staff and a Board of Directors.
+The Executive Director is Amanda L. Townley, a science education researcher who was previously an Associate Professor at Georgia Southern University.
+Other staff members include Deputy Director Glenn Branch.

+Kenneth R. Miller, a biologist and prominent critic of the intelligent design movement, is the President of the Board of Directors.
+Other members of the Board include Prosanta Chakrabarty, Joseph L. Graves Jr., and Eric Rothschild, lead counsel for the plaintiffs in Kitzmiller v.
+Dover.

+In the media

-Eugenie Scott appeared on Uncommon Knowledge, as NCSE spokesperson, twice in 2001 debating intelligent design creationist William A. Dembski.
-Then in 2004, NCSE was represented by Scott on Penn and Teller's Showtime television show Bullshit! on the episode "Creationism".
-Scott offered scientific views about the creationist and intelligent design movements.
-She noted, "it would be unfair to tell students that there is a serious dispute going on among scientists whether evolution took place.
+Then-Executive Director Eugenie Scott appeared on the current affairs program Uncommon Knowledge twice in 2001, where she debated creationist William A. Dembski.
+Scott made an appearance on Penn & Teller: Bullshit! for the 2004 episode "Creationism".
+Scott offered a scientific perspective on the ID and creationism movements, noting that, "it would be unfair to tell students that there is a serious dispute going on among scientists whether evolution took place.
 There's not."
-She further noted that "a lot of the time the creationists ... they'll search through scientific journals and try to pull out something they think demonstrates evolution doesn't work and there is a kind of interesting rationale behind it.
+She further stated: "a lot of the time the creationists ... they'll search through scientific journals and try to pull out something they think demonstrates evolution doesn't work and there is a kind of interesting rationale behind it.
 Their theology is such that if one thing is wrong with the Bible you have to throw it all out so that's why Genesis has to be interpreted literally.
 They look at science the same way.
 If one little piece of the evolutionary puzzle doesn't fit the whole thing has to go."
-Scott then explained "that's not the way science is done."

-In November 2007 Scott discussed the NCSE's exploration of intelligent design on the NOVA documentary Judgment Day: Intelligent Design on Trial, which documented Kitzmiller v.
-Dover Area School District.
+In November 2007 Scott discussed the NCSE's exploration of intelligent design on the NOVA documentary Judgment Day: Intelligent Design on Trial, which documents the background and proceedings of Kitzmiller v.
+Dover.